jai-dewani/Bot_playing_T-Rex/README.md

 # Bot_playing_T-Rex

-### Working
+### Idea behind the project
+I saw a video where one used a aurdino setup with a servo moter and light detecting sensor(I guess) which checkes for obstacles and signals to the motor to press the space key and I imagied this can be done via software too!
-I used *pyautogui* module of python to grab screenshots and crop a small part infront of T-Rex and check for any black pixels in that region.
+So I used *pyautogui* module of python to grab screenshots and crop a small part infront of T-Rex and check for any black pixels in that region.
 I press *space* using *pyautogui* module as well.
 The max score I have achived is only 400 because it still has problems keeping up with obtacles which are placed closly.
 <p align='center'>
   <em>It ain't much, but its honest work</em>
 </p>